Degree Fields

 Industry Overview

 Establishments in this industry produce steel by melting iron ore, scrap metal, and other additives in furnaces.
-The molten metal output is then solidified into semifinished shapes before it is rolled, drawn, cast, and extruded to make sheet, rod, bar, tubing, and wire.
+The molten metal output is then solidified into semifinished shapes before it is rolled, drawn, cast, and extruded to make sheet, rod, bar, tubing, beams, and wire.
 Other establishments in the industry make finished steel products directly from purchased steel.

 Working Environment